hxtree/galaxyops/libraries/faker-factory/README.md

 # @org-library/faker-factory

-faker factory creates fakes of classes for testing purposes.
+FakerFactory creates fakes of classes for testing purposes.

-It creates a faker object by first inferring each property's type based the decorator.
-Next, it generate fake data for the property based on the type.
+It creates a faker object by first inferring each property's type based the class-validator decorator.
+Next, a fake data is generated for the property.
-Lastly it returns the object.
+Lastly, the faked object is return.

 ## Example